Craig Conway (footballer)

-Craig Ian Conway (born 2 May 1985) is a retired Scottish professional footballer who played as a winger.
-He made seven full international appearances for the Scottish national team between 2009 and 2013.
+Craig Ian Conway (born 2 May 1985) is a Scottish retired professional footballer who played as a winger.
+He made seven full international appearances for the Scotland national team between 2009 and 2013.

 Conway started his career with Ayr United before moving to Scottish Premier League side Dundee United in 2006.
 Ayr did not receive compensation for the deal until 10 months after he left.
 In 2011, he moved to Championship side Cardiff on a free transfer.
 In September 2013, he signed for Brighton & Hove Albion in the English Football League Championship on a three-month loan.
 In January 2014, Conway joined Championship side Blackburn Rovers on a 2.5-year deal.
 After leaving Blackburn in 2019, he had a short spell with Salford City, before signing for St Johnstone in 2020.

 Career

 Dundee United

-Born in Irvine, North Ayrshire, Conway started his career with Caledonian Boys Club in Prestwick and later signed with Ayr United, making 61 league appearances for the club and scoring seven times.
+Born in Irvine, North Ayrshire, Conway started his career with Caledonian Boys Club in Prestwick.
+He was signed by Kilmarnock and released before later signing with Ayr United, making 61 league appearances for the club and scoring seven times.
 Conway's good form alerted then-Dundee United manager Craig Brewster and he agreed a pre-contract deal with Conway to bring him to Tannadice, with the transfer completed on 1 June 2006, with compensation decided ten months later.
 Largely used as a substitute under Brewster, Conway started the majority of matches under Craig Levein and assisted more goals than any other United player in 2006–07.
 In February 2007, Conway suffered a broken foot which appeared to end his season prematurely.
 However, Conway appeared in the final four matches of the season.
 Although playing at the start of the following season, it transpired that Conway was suffering similar issues and it was discovered that a bone graft was needed, ruling Conway out for the last three months of 2007.

 Conway returned to action in 2007–08, playing three matches before being sidelined for four months, returning in December.
 He scored his first goal for the club a month later in the 2–1 win over Kilmarnock in January and two matches later, scored the third goal in the 4–1 League Cup semi-final win over Aberdeen.

 Conway signed a two-year contract extension in September 2008 to extend his time at Tannadice until 2011.
 On 15 May 2010, Conway scored two goals in a man of the match performance as United beat Ross County 3–0 in the 2010 Scottish Cup Final.
 In April 2011, United manager Peter Houston indicated that he expected Conway to leave the club at the end of the season, due to the Terrors being unable to match his wage demands.
+Craig was inducted into the Dundee United Hall of Fame on 23rd October 2023.